pygame-community/pygame-ce/docs/reST/tutorials/en/intro-to-camera.rst

 .. note::

   As of Pygame 1.9, the camera module offers native support for cameras that use v4l2 on Linux.
-There is support for other platforms via Videocapture or OpenCV, but this guide will focus on the native module.
+There is support for other platforms via OpenCV, but this guide will focus on the native module.
 Most of the code will be valid for other platforms, but certain things like controls will not work.
   The module is also marked as **EXPERIMENTAL**, meaning the API could change in subsequent versions.